pedasmith/ParseNetshModeBss/NetshG/Assets/Help/Netshg_help.md

 to display) will be saved.

 ### Show Common, All, All (Verbose), Wi-Fi
 Sets the set of commands to display.
 All these commands are intended to show the current configuration and will not change your settings.
-Common shows the most commonly used commands, All shows all commands, the All (Verbose) shows all commands include obsolete ones, and Wi-Fi shows the commands used to help diagnose Wi-Fi issues.
+Common shows the most commonly used commands, All shows all commands, the All (Verbose) shows all commands include obsolete ones, and the Power and Wi-Fi settings show the commands used to help diagnose Poer and Wi-Fi issues.

 ### Show Help
 When a command is run, will also show the help for the command.
 The help is taken straight from the NETSH command.